Maxfire/docker-drupal/drupal-7/README.md

 * Apache 2.4
 * MySQL 5.5
 * PHP 5.6
-* Drush (latest release of Drupal Console).
+* Drush 7
-* Drupal 8.1.2 by default but another 8.X version can be installed.
+* Drupal 7.44 by default but another 7.X version can be installed.
 * Composer
 * PHPMyAdmin
 * Blackfire